 Are HexClad and All-Clad PFOA-free or PFAS-free?

-Neither HexClad nor All-Clad are made with perfluorooctanoic acid (PFOA).
-This chemical, which is used to apply PTFE as a surface coating, has long been banned in the US for use in cookware.
+All-Clad PTFE pans are not made with perfluorooctanoic acid (PFOA).
+This chemical, which is sometimes used to apply PTFE as a surface coating, has long been banned in the US for use in cookware.

 Unfortunately, PTFE still requires some kind of chemical to stick it to the metal body of a pan.
 And the replacements for PFOA have even less safety information available and may well be just as or more toxic.